MajickTek/SimplexLang/README.md

 | NULL          |        `>`      | used as an parameter for commands that don't need any|

 As of now, creating functions is not possible, as they are hard-coded symbols within the interpreter.

+## Build Instructions
+Download and install the latest version of Netbeans IDE and put this folder into your projects folder.
+You may want to do File | Open project if it doesn't open automatically.

+the `git.sh` and `gitup.sh` files are for pushing directly to this repo.
+You will want to change those for use with a fork etc. The Netbeans project also has git configurations.